ufs-community/uwtools/docs/sections/user_guide/rocoto_yaml.rst

 ``dependencies:``: [Optional] Any number of dependencies accepted by Rocoto.
 This entry is described in more detail below.

-The other tags not specifically mentioned here are follow the same conventions as described in the :rocoto:`Rocoto<>` documentation.
+The other tags not specifically mentioned here follow the same conventions as described in the :rocoto:`Rocoto<>` documentation.